Todaku/DockerAnsibleCounter/readme.md

 Boot up the new environment and use the Ubuntu ISO file to install the OS

+Clone this repo in your VM.
+The Ansible directory is unused for this portion.

 ## Docker Installation (from Docker documentation)
 - Setting up Docker repository update apt